ngumamutundu/weekoneIndependentproject/README.md

-# Pius Nguma Mutundu
+# Pius Nguma Mutundu.

-#### This is a project about Pius Nguma Mutundu a student at Moringa School, Version Date: 9th Sept 2022
+#### This is a project about Pius Nguma Mutundu a student at Moringa School, Version Date: 9th Sept 2022.